damianhakert/damianhakert.github.io/source/posts/2017-02-06-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 ## Wrap Up

-That's it, now your site runs on `https` with a custom domain and a free CloudFlare certificate, valid up to 15 years!
+That's it, now your site runs on HTTPS with a custom domain and a free CloudFlare certificate, valid up to 15 years!

 Comments, questions, suggestions?
 Please comment below or tweet [@GitLab]! 😀